A vacation to Nantucket island? Some of the main attractions there are the spectacular beaches.

 This beach maintained by the Land Bank is close to Sconset and the playground in the area.
 Even though there are no lifeguards, this is an excellent option for families with small children.

-If you are looking for the most amazing views and want to enjoy admiring the natural habitat of Nantucket Island, then Coatue Beach is one of the top locations to add to visit.
+If you are looking for the most amazing views and want to enjoy admiring the natural habitat of Nantucket Island, Coatue Beach is one of the top locations to visit.

 It is a part of The Haulover wildlife refuge system.
 The area is owned by the Conservation Foundation, the Trustees of Reservations, and the US Fish and Wildlife Service.

 Coatue is stunning.
 But please note that the access is limited only to four-wheel-drive vehicles with special over-sand permits.
 Plus, parts of the reservation are closed for vehicles during the nesting season of shorebirds from May to August.

 There are no lifeguards on this beach, and no dogs are allowed from April to September 15th.

 Sconset is short for Siasconset and is an old fishing village in eastern Nantucket.
 The ocean beach can be reached by walking or bike from the village or via the available shuttle.
 Sconset Beach is suitable for senior visitors and people with mobility issues, thanks to the lack of steps and steep inclines.